 V is for Vendor recommended, this means the datasheet or our contact at the vendor told us to use a specific land pattern.
 We draw these directly and don’t use the package dimensions and the footprint generator.

 We have a some legacy libraries that still use IPC or IPC-like naming for footprints.
-We won’t do this any longer for vendor specific , they’ll always be named according to the Altium package name.
+However this is not typical and they'll always be named according to the Altium Designer package name.
 That said, we’ll likely release the generic IPC footprints one day down the track.

 Because symbols can be extremely reusable, symbol naming is more complicated.
 Our basic standard is to use a combination of the generic code and package name.
 For most non-generic components this provides enough ‘uniqueness’.
 Because we’re building components in the 1000s in a single batch we need to get all the reuse opportunities we can upfront - this naming scheme does the trick.